The rule.

 How to comply.

-Affiliate and KOL contracts that pay per-signup or per-trade for UK consumers are within scope.
-Restructure UK affiliate compensation to per-visitor (CPC) rather than per-acquisition (CPA), or exclude UK from the affiliate program.
+Per-signup or per-trade payouts for UK consumers are in scope.
+Move UK affiliate compensation to per-visitor (CPC), or exclude the UK.

-Every lifecycle email, push, or in-app message that contains an incentive needs UK suppression.
-Build the audience-segment infrastructure once; apply it everywhere.
+Every lifecycle email, push, or in-app message with an incentive needs UK suppression.
+Build the segments once; apply everywhere.

 Related rules.